-Explore New Zealand’s military history and check out the latest museum news, events and exhibits, plus details of our latest acquisitions.
+Explore New Zealand’s military history and check out the latest museum news, events and exhibits, plus details of our latest acquisitions, war memorabilia and artefacts.

 - Army Museum Embraces New Smart Phone Technology

 - Thames Gifted a Piece of Military History

 An exciting opportunity has arisen to join the team at the world class National Army Museum Te Mata Toa.